Emz-programmer/VCL2022MUFYP/README.md

 # VCL2022MUFYP
 The visual campus locator is a place recognition tool designed for use on the Maynooth University campus.
+The git repo contains downscaled images, however it does contain the full resolution database.
 ## Automated Installation
 Compatible with Ubuntu 20.04.
 ```